vbrett/vbrpytools/README.md

 # Put the input string in the clipboard
 misctools.copy_to_clipboard(string)

+# colorize a string if output in a terminal supporting ANSI escape characters
+misctools.colorize(string)
+misctools.Colors()  # List of supported colors

 # If program is running in piping mode enforce stdout encoding to PYTHONIOENCODING.
 misctools.force_stdout_encoding()